Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 • Finnair Airbus 330 Business Class

-Qantas currently has a shortage of planes.
-Due to sanctions halting its Russian flights and the closure of Russian airspace, prompting the cancellation of some popular routes to Asia , Finnair has spare aircraft.
-Qantas has contracted Finnair to run a service from Sydney to Singapore (QF291/292) and another from Sydney to Bangkok starting on 31 March 2024.
-The arrangement known as a “Wet Lease,” is a contractual agreement where Qantas is leasing two A330s along with crew, maintenance, and insurance from oneworld partner Finnair.
-This arrangement will be in place until 2025.
+Quite simply.
+Qantas has a shortage of planes.
+Finnair has spare planes because of the sanctions halting its Russian flights and the closure of Russian airspace.
+Qantas has contracted Finnair to run a service from Sydney to Singapore (QF291/292) and another from Sydney to Bangkok starting on 31 March 2024 until late 2025.
+The arrangement is known as a “Wet Lease”.
+It is a contractual agreement where Qantas leases two A330s along with crew, maintenance, and insurance from One World partner Finnair.
+I photographed the plane at Sydney Airport while out for a cheeky plane spotting run.

 Booking (Online): 10/10

-After booking, I snagged a seat in 2A.
-I closely monitored seat availability after that as I was hoping for , a window seat in the coveted Row one.
+After booking, I selected seat 2A.
+I closely monitored seat availability after that as I was hoping for, a window seat in the coveted Row one.
 It never became available.
-As it turns out, I believe that any seat position in this cabin is a good choice.
+As it turns out, I believe any seat position in this cabin is a good choice.

 Check-In: 10/10